Take Five: World markets themes - Losing interest

 German 10-year bond yields fell below the ECB's -0.40% deposit rate for the first time, the whole U.S. curve yields less than the Fed's 2.5% target rate and Britain's 10-year gilt yield is below its central bank rate too.

 The list goes on...
-Belgium's 10-year yield is sub-zero for the first time, the entire Danish bond curve yields less than zero, Switzerland's is tantalizingly close to doing the same so it's no surprise then that the pool of negative-yielding bonds globally is now more than $13 trillion and getting deeper.
+Belgium's 10-year yield is sub-zero for the first time, the entire Danish bond curve yields less than zero, Switzerland's is tantilisingly close to doing the same so it's no surprise then that the pool of negative-yielding bonds globally is now more than $13 trillion and getting deeper.

 Signs of unease are starting to show though -- some asset managers are starting to back away from bonds, wary the "euphoria" over U.S. interest rate cuts is overdone and a Fed policymaker this week made a point of saying that markets do sometimes get things wrong.